Andonome/lk/writing/ed.md

 ---
-title: "Ed: The Standard Editor"
+title: Ed: The Standard Editor
-tags: [ "writing", "guide" ]
+tags:
+- writing
+- guide
 ---

 `ed` was designed for real terminals, i.e. a typewriter.